 Be sure to use a variety of shapes in the vignette too.
 Mix square or rectangular objects with round.

-Create depth by placing the shortest items to the front, graduating to the tallest items in the back of the vignette.
-When creating a vignette on a surface that will be seen from all sides, I make the “front” of the vignette face toward the side that will be seen most often as people enter the room.
+Create depth by placing the shortest items to the front, graduating to the tallest items in the back of the show stopping vignette.
+When organizing items on a surface that will be seen from all sides, I make the “front” of the vignette face toward the side that will be seen most often as people enter the room.

 USE ODD NUMBERS